pescadores/pescador/docs/index.rst

 These use cases arise in the following common scenarios:

     - Say you have three data sources `(A, B, C)` that you want to sample.
+      For example, each data source could contain all the examples of a particular category.

       Pescador can dynamically interleave these sources to provide a randomized stream `D <- (A, B, C)`.
       The distribution over `(A, B, C)` need not be uniform: you can specify any distribution you like!

-    - Now, say you have 3000 data sources that you want to sample, and they're too large to all fit in RAM at once.
+    - Now, say you have 3000 data sources, each of which may contain a large number of samples.
+Maybe that's too much data to fit in RAM at once.

       Pescador makes it easy to interleave these sources while maintaining a small `working set`.
       Not all sources are simultaneously active, but Pescador manages the working set so you don't have to.
+      This way, you can process the full data set *out of core*, but using a bounded amount of memory.

-    - If loading data incurs substantial latency (e.g., due to storage access or pre-processing), this can slow down processing.
+    - If loading data incurs substantial latency (e.g., due to accessing storage access or pre-processing), this can be a problem.

-      Pescador makes it easy to do this seamlessly in a background process, so that your main thread can continue working.
+      Pescador can seamlessly move data generation into a background process, so that your main thread can continue working.

 To make this all possible, Pescador provides the following utilities: